-Warehouse Beetle Control
+Warehouse Beetle Facts & Information

 These beetles are about ⅛ of an inch long with oval-shaped bodies that are black or brown in color though some warehouse beetles may appear mottled.
 They will have three lines across their bodies that are either gray, gold, or reddish-brown.
 Their outer wings, the elytra, are hair-covered and generally dark in color, with bands that vary from brown to red.
 Larvae are yellowish-white but grow darker as they mature.
 The larvae of the warehouse beetle can grow up to a 1/4 inch in length and are distinguishable by the tufts of hairs that line the body.